radixdlt/radixdlt-javascript/packages/application/README.md

 > ⚠️ Not yet implemented, subject to change.

 You can "restore" all accounts up to some last known index.
 This does **not** switch the active account.
-And if you passed in the value `0` nothing will happen.
+If you passed in the value `0` nothing will happen.

 ```typescript
 const localStore = localPersistentStoreAt('some/local/path') // or similar